-If you want a crispy shortbread layer, preheat oven to 350°F (180°C).
-If you want to make the no bake twix bars, you don't need an oven for this recipe.
+If you want a crispy shortbread layer, preheat the oven to 350°F (180°C).
+If you want to make the no-bake Twix bars, you don't need an oven for this recipe.

 Press the dough into the prepared pan until it evenly covers the bottom of the pan.
 Use a spatula to smoothen the top if desired.

 Bake 12-15 minutes at 350°F (180°C) or, for the no-bake recipe, place the pan in the fridge while you prepare the caramel layer.